EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 #### Interpretations:

 2. A “consistent follow-up” means that the agency should at least verify the implementation of any conditions imposed with or attached to its decisions; the form of any other follow-up, e.g. of recommendations or suggestions, is at the agency's discretion.
-3. If a site visit is organised as a video conference or similar, it should to be ensured that the expert group is in a position to validate the evidence provided by institutions and to carry out interviews of different stakeholders as it finds appropriate.
+3. If a site visit is organised as a video conference or similar, it should be ensured that the expert group is in a position to validate the evidence provided by institutions and to carry out interviews of different stakeholders as it finds appropriate.

 ### 2.4 Peer-review experts